tomas-alves08/tomas-alves08/README.md

 </h2>

 <h3 align="center">
-  I'm a web developer 💻 biochemical engineer 🔬 and amature musician 🎸
+  I'm a web developer 💻 and biochemical engineer 🔬
 </h3>

 ### 🤝 Connect with me: